chaoss/augur/docs/setup/installing-augur.md

     - Create your user `augur` with a password.
     - Grant augur all the privileges on augur

-3. Execute the file name `new-augur.0.0.77.5-release.sql` as the `augur` user, if you have granted that user schema creation privileges, or as any other user who has schema creation privileges.
+3. Execute the file named [`new-augur.0.0.77.5-release.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as the `augur` user, if you have granted that user schema creation privileges, or as any other user who has schema creation privileges.
 All schemas, the tables, and sequences they contain, are owned by the `augur` user.
 Sure, you could do a search and replace and make everything owned by `Sarah`, but why would you do that?
 Unless your name is `Sarah` and its really important to you.
+4. There is also a small amount of "seed data" that our data collection "workers" need populated, so execute the file named [`new-augur.0.0.77.5-release.sql`](../../augur/persistence_schema/new-augur.0.0.77.5-release.sql) as the `augur` user as well.

 ## Build Your Augur Backend Environment
 1. `pip install pipreqs sphinx`